mayatwriter/docs-product/README.md

 ### Visual Studio 2017 (with Markdown Editor extension)

-If you already use Visual Studio, you can install the [Markdown Editor](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.MarkdownEditor) extension and keep using the same IDE for editing Markdown documents.
+If you already use Visual Studio, you can instal the [Markdown Editor](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.MarkdownEditor) extension and keep using the same IDE for editing Markdown documents.

 #### Settings